brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Now, let's move into another direction and think that we need more info.
 We are looking at a list of articles and we want to see those articles and the last 5 comments on them.
 In rest, we could do something like:

+> requesting the posts of the user 45 using REST
 ```
 http://mydoma.in/api/user/45/posts
 ```

 plus a lot of calls like:

+> requesting the comments of each post
 ```
 http://mydoma.in/api/post/3/comments?last=5
 http://mydoma.in/api/post/4/comments?last=5